2 Parts

 If an individual homeowner who’s buying your house attempts to do this, you will be adding more time and uncertainty to an already long process.

-An experienced real estate investor pays cash, performs their own inspection, and is not scared off when major repairs are needed.
+An experienced real estate investor pays cash, performs their own septic inspection, and is not scared off when major repairs are needed.
 They can close quickly, even when there are serious problems with a property such as a bad septic system.

 Selling directly to an investor will also let you avoid many other costs of selling a home such as broker commissions.